 Buyer’s journey stages tend to roughly coincide with knowledge levels.

 Awareness-stage buyers: beginner level, with little to no knowledge of the subject

 Consideration-stage buyers: intermediate level, with some knowledge of the subject

 Decision-stage buyers: advanced level, more likely to have a thorough understanding of the subject

 The challenge is when potential customers that match your persona could have a range of knowledge levels.

 It’s usually wisest to err on the side of assuming your audience knows less, rather than more.
 However, present information in such a way that doesn’t alienate readers with a higher level of knowledge by assuming that they know nothing.

-You can also link to resources (such as blog posts in your topic cluster) that explain related but tangential concepts in more detail to avoid going off-topic or boring more advanced readers.
+You can also link to resources (like blog posts in your topic cluster) that explain related but tangential concepts in more detail to avoid going off-topic or boring advanced readers.